humansinstitute/BitcoinForHumans/StableCurrency.md

 Would need the ability to close at any point in time at the current price and settle back to sats.
 Perhaps these would be better as permentaly rolling 1 hour contracts….
 Alternately the ability to swap out Alice for Charlie at the agreement of Alice and Bob.

+### The Clearnance Markets
+Doesn't seem to me that this would only require a single market / match maker many markets may infact be prefereable or a peer to peer order book similar to bisq / joinmarket.